massalabs/massa-docs/web3-dev/decentralized-web.rst

 Automatically
 ---------------

-Thyra web-interface allows you to create a DNS smart-contract, import a website file, and deploy it to blockchain in just a few clicks.
+Thyra web-interface allows you to add a new domain to our DNS smart-contract, import a website file, and deploy it to blockchain in just a few clicks.

 Go to this page and follow instructions: `http://my.massa/thyra/websiteCreator/index.html <http://my.massa/thyra/websiteCreator/index.html.>'_